-Figure 4: Black hole horizon (black), ansatz geodesics (red), time evolved geodesics (green) and energy contours at z=0 for wide (left) and narrow shocks (right).
+Figure 4: Left: Black hole horizon (black), geodesics of different separation and time (red, green, blue), and energy contours at z=0.
+Right: Tip of the geodesics at different times.

 5. Two-Point Functions

 Time Evolution of Two-Point Functions